 Enter a keyword into Keywordtool.io and it will give you a list of related keywords.
-These are the keywords you should be targeting in your how to start a DIY blog.
+These are the keywords you should be targeting in your DIY blog.

 Community & Forums

-One great way to come up with ideas for blog posts is to find them from online communities and forums.
+You can also come up with blog post ideas by looking at communities and forums.
 These are places where your target audience hangs out, so you know they’re interested in the topics you’ll be writing about.

 2. Create an Editorial Calendar

 Now that you have a list of content ideas, it’s time to create an editorial calendar.
-An editorial calendar is a tool that helps you plan, organize, and write your how to start a DIY blog posts.
-This is important because it helps you stay on track and ensure that you are writing quality content.
+An editorial calendar is a tool that helps you plan, organize, and write your blog posts.
+This helps you stay on track and ensures that you are writing quality content.